eperezcosano/hexagonal-grid/README.md

 ### Result
 https://codepen.io/eperezcosano/pen/eYJXzXK

-## Second Step: The Row
+## A Row

 Perfect!
-The next step is to draw a raw of hexagons, like that:
+The next step is to draw a row of hexagons, like that:

 ![](https://eperezcosano.github.io/7edc8cca90ccd1442481751622ce7a78/row.svg)

-Essentially is important to know where is the next center going to be located to fit perfectly one to each other.
+Essentially it is important to know where the next center is going to be located to fit perfectly with one another.
 First, notice how much horizontally is placed the purple arrow.
 It is a distance of the radius **r** plus a segment we already know as **rcos60º**.
 And same as vertically, a segment of **rsin60º** downwards.
 The procedure is always adding the same amount horizontally and alternating vertically.

 The code that allows to draw the four hexagons showed before is: